3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 because, it offers support for Unity Plugin development as well as excellent support for C# development.
 All the members on our team also have substantial experience with the IDE.
 Microsoft Visual Studio also helps to simplify the build process for multiple dependent projects.
+Visual Studio also features the NuGet Package Manager which is an incredibly helpful tool for adding libraries, frameworks, or dependencies to a project.
+The Accord.NET framework is available as a NuGet package and can be easily integrated with the Visual Studio environment.
 Finally Microsoft Visual Studio also has excellent integration with the Git version control system which will help facilitate rapid development by multiple authors on our team.